How the Official Oregon Website for Health Insurance Works

 Despite it’s unique difficulties Cover Oregon was able to help about 69,000 Oregonians get enrolled in private plans and due to it’s choice to expand Medicaid was able to get 171,000 more of their working poor health insurance under the ACA.
 Sadly this is a case where good intentions didn’t have optimal results, but a stumble at the starting line won’t stop Oregon from reducing it’s uninsured rate over the next few years and that of course is the bottom line.

-Oregon will continue using its current technology for Medicaid enrollments, but not for people who are buying private policies.
+The Bottomline: Oregon will continue using its current technology for Medicaid enrollments, but not for people who are buying private policies.

 Oregon’s effort to help cover Oregonians is still beautiful, despite it’s imperfections.